 7th National Conference on Social Innovation took place on 17th Novermber 2019 at Yashada Auditorium.
-The conference started with the Anjani Mashelkar Inclusive Innovation Award (AMIIA) which had been awarded to ‘GenRobotics’ a young group of students from Kerela.
-We witness a personal massage from Shri.
+The conference started with the Anjani Mashelkar Inclusive Innovation Award (AMIIA) which had been awarded to ‘GenRobotics’ a young group of students from Kerala.
+We witnessed a personal message from Shri.
 Ratan Tata, former Chairperson of Tata group, for our innovators and the participants.

 After the extensive process for selection out of 100+ applications which had been received throughout the nation, 19 innovators got selected in three categories Tribal, Rural and Urban.
 The innovators covered diverse field from agriculture to healthcare, education, community empowerment, vulnerable group and many more.

 We had a pre-conference meet with our innovators with our session chairpersons and mentors.
 Prof. Satyajit Majumdar from TISS, Mumbai, delivered an insightful talk for social entrepreneurship.
 Mr. Pradeep Lokhande, Founder of Rural Relations shared his inspiring experience as social entrepreneur.
 After these two insightful sessions, our mentors helped our innovators to understand the Social Enterprise Mentorship program in detail with the success stories from the year of 2018.